thuml/AutoTimes/README.md

 The repo is the official implementation for the paper: [AutoTimes: Autoregressive Time Series Forecasters via Large Language Models](https://arxiv.org/abs/2402.02370).
 It currently includes code implementations for the following tasks:

-> **[Time Series Forecasting](./scripts/multivariate_forecasting/)**: We provide all scripts as well as datasets for the reproduction of forecasting results in this repo.

-> **[Zero-shot Forecasting](./scripts/zeroshot_forecasting/)**:  AutoTimes framework can consistently promote Transformer variants, and take advantage of the booming efficient attention mechanisms.

-> **[In-context Forecasting](./scripts/in-context_forecasting/)**:  AutoTimes framework can consistently promote Transformer variants, and take advantage of the booming efficient attention mechanisms.
+> **[Time Series Forecasting](./scripts/multivariate_forecasting/)**: We repurpose large language models as out-of-box time series forecasters on benchmarks including long-term and short-term forecasting.

+> **[Zero-shot Forecasting](./scripts/zeroshot_forecasting/)**: Large models exhibiting remarkable zero-shot capability are beneficial for data-scarce applications, where AutoTimes takes advantage of this and demonstrates good performance on scenarios without training samples.

+> **[In-context Forecasting](./scripts/in-context_forecasting/)**: We propose in-context forecasting in this paper, where instructions in time series itself are available to further enhance forecasting.

-> **[Generality on Large Language Models](scripts/llm_generality)**: AutoTimes is demonstrated to generalize well on unseen time series, making it a nice alternative as the fundamental backbone of the large time series model.
+> **[Generality on Large Language Models](scripts/llm_generality)**: AutoTimes can be easily applied to various kinds of large language models, demonstrating generality and proper scaling behavior without the burden of heavy fine-tuning.

 # Updates

-:triangular_flag_on_post: **News** (2024.3) All the scripts for the above tasks in our [paper](https://arxiv.org/pdf/2310.06625.pdf) are available in this repo.
+:triangular_flag_on_post: **News** (2024.3) All the scripts for the above tasks in our [paper](https://arxiv.org/pdf/2402.02370.pdf) are available in this repo.

 ## Introduction

-🌟 Considering the characteristics of multivariate time series, AutoTimes breaks the conventional model structure without the burden of modifying any Transformer modules. **Inverted Transformer is all you need in MTSF**.
+🌟 We propose AutoTimes, a simple but effective way to convert off-the-shelf LLMs as time series forecasters without altering parameters.
+Token-wise Prompting is proposed to utilize textual information (e.g. timestamps).

 <p align="center">
 <img src="./figures/motivation.png"  alt="" align=center />
 </p>

-🏆 AutoTimes achieves comprehensive state-of-the-art in challenging multivariate forecasting tasks and solves several pain points of Transformer on extensive time series data.
+😊 We ensure the consistency to fully revitalize the capabilities of LLMs as foundation models of time series, including autoregressive token generation, zero-shot capability, in-context learning, and multimodal utilization.

 <p align="center">
 <img src="./figures/comparison.png"  alt="" align=center />
 </p>
-😊 **AutoTimes** is repurposed on the vanilla Transformer.
-We think the "passionate modification" of Transformer has got too much attention in the research area of time series.
-Hopefully, the mainstream work in the following can focus more on the dataset infrastructure and consider the scale-up ability of Transformer.
+🏆 AutoTimes demonstrate competitive results with existing baselines and have shown proficiency in handling variable series lengths: one model for variable forecast lengths and improved performance with prolonged lookback length.

 ## Overall Architecture

-AutoTimes regards **independent time series as variate tokens** to **capture multivariate correlations by attention** and **utilize layernorm and feed-forward networks to learn series representations**.
+AutoTimes establishes the tokenization of time series and utilizes textual covariates in segments, accomplished by the consistent training task of the next token prediction.

 <p align="center">
 <img src="./figures/method.png" alt="" align=center />
 </p>
+We propose to leverage textual covariates, where simple instructions such as timestamps can boost the forecasting performance, aiding the LLM to be aware of the seasonal patterns and align different variates.

 ## Usage